20+ creative alternative homework ideas for teachers

 Students go to the forest and build their own tree house.
 First, students have to come up with a plan of a treehouse.
 Then, they can start measuring, sawing, and building.
-Let them decorate the tree house with objects out of the forest.
-Students learn how to sketch & draw and how to replicate a “bueprint” or a drawing in real life.
-They learn to appreciate nature, handle tools and they go outside from time to time.
+Let them decorate the tree house with objects from the forest.
+Students learn how to sketch & draw and how to replicate a “blueprint” or a drawing in real life.
+They learn to appreciate nature, handle tools and go outside from time to time.

 9. BookWidgets games

 Assign fun learning games to your students.
-With BookWidgets your students are gaming, but also learning.
-As a teacher, you can put your lesson content into a crossword riddle, a wordsearch, a pair matching exercise.
-Here’s an example for in the elementary classroom or this “spot the difference” exercise for high school students.
+With BookWidgets your students are gaming but also learning.
+As a teacher, you can put your lesson content into a crossword riddle, a word search, a pair-matching exercise.

 11. Play Cards

 A lot of card games like hearts, patience, bridge, poker, … require a good amount of common sense (and counting).
 Encourage your students to visit their grandparents and play a game with cards.
 Their grandparents or family will love it!
 I always enjoyed playing cards with my grandparents, even if they couldn’t handle their losses!
 Would you like to make it more challenging?
 Let them use a randomness widget.
 By spinning the wheel, a game will appear, and before they can get started, they need to read the instructions.